Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### Relative Paths  ###{#HLS_Ingest_relative_paths}

-    1. The ingest source SHOULD use Relative URL paths to address each segment within the stream level manifest.
+    1. The ingest source SHOULD use relative URL paths to address each segment within the stream-level manifest.
-    2. The ingest source SHOULD use Relative URL paths to address each variant playlist within the master playlist.
+    2. The ingest source SHOULD use relative URL paths to address each variant playlist within the master playlist.

    ### Resiliency ###{#HLS_Ingest_Resiliency}